 Process Step Jobs

-Sometimes, it is useful to break processor function into small pieces that will be processed depending on the previous executed step, we could handle this kind of logic by using switch blocks:
+Sometimes, it is useful to break processor functions into small pieces that will be processed depending on the previous executed step.
+One way to handle this kind of logic is by using switch statements:

 enum Step {